Home – Florida Probate – Broward Probate Information

 After the Will is admitted to court, the judge must sign Letters of Administration appointing and authorizing a personal representative to act on behalf of the decedent’s estate.
 The personal representative is then responsible for sending a Notice of Administration to persons interested in the decedent’s estate (surviving spouse, beneficiaries, etc.) and a Notice to Creditors to all known creditors of the decedent.
 He must also publish the Notice to Creditors in a local print medium to identify any unknown creditors, in which such creditors are told that they have 90 days to file a claim with the court or else surrender their right to collect on the debt.

 Assets are then collected and the decedent’s debts and taxes are paid.
-After all assets have been distributed, the estate is closed and the personal representative is relieved of his duties.
+After all of the assets have been distributed, the estate is closed and the personal representative is relieved of his duties.

 Sample Probate Pleadings